Got a question? We might have it answered below.

 Not at all!
 I’ve met many people who have clutter because of a major life transition.
 Marriage, new babies, divorce, death, aging parents, a newly empty nest…we each experience these transitions differently.
 A new mom may have felt pretty organized before the birth of her first child, then all of a sudden…BAM!
 No sleep.
 BAM!
 10 times more work.
 BAM!
-More trips to the gorccery store.
+More trips to the grocery store.
 And wow, look at all the new stuff coming in to accommodate the new baby!
-Me and my team helps our clients untangle from situation clutter by finding space in their place and help make decisions about storage, rotating toys, clothes, and more.
+My team and I help our clients untangle from situation clutter by finding space in their place and help make decisions about storage, rotating toys, clothes, and more.
 Once situation clutter is under control, people who were once organized can usually maintain their newly de-cluttered space.
 More often than not, however, we see people with chronic disorganization and that’s not quite as quick a fix as situation clutter.

 What even IS “Chronic Disorganization”?

 Judith Kolberg, the woman who coined the term “chronically disorganized” stated that people can’t remember a time when clutter didn’t rule their world.
 No matter what they do to help themselves get organized, they never seem to reach their de-cluttering goals.
 They’ve read every self-help book imaginable, and yet the quality of their life still feels impaired, uncomfortable, or far too crowded.
 People living with ADD and ADHD (and right-brain creative types) tend toward chronic disorganization.
 People who hoard are also chronically disorganized, but on a scale and scope much different from right brain creatives or people with neuro behavioral conditions.

 So…are you just going to come in and throw away all of my stuff?